waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

     </body>
   </html>
 ```

-Create a file called Dockerfile outside the html directory with the following content:
+Create a Dockerfile outside the html directory:
 ```
 FROM httpd:2.4
 COPY ./html/ /usr/local/apache2/htdocs/
 ```
+The server was then accessed via the instance’s IP, demonstrating how Docker simplifies the deployment of applications on cloud instances.

 Build a docker image